awood/candlepinproject.org/README.md

 # Getting Started
 1. `yum install nodejs python-pygments ruby-devel libyaml libxslt-devel`
 1. Install RVM.
-Yes, I know RVM can be a pain when you first start using it, but OpenShift uses Ruby 1.9.3 and the fact is there are some small compatibility issues between 2.0.0 and 1.9.3.
-Note: do **NOT** install RVM as root.
+Yes, I know RVM can be a pain when you first start using it, but it provides a good separation between conflicting gems.

    First you must configure your terminal emulator to act as a login shell.
 In gnome-terminal, go to "Edit -> Profile Preferences -> Title and Command".
 Check the box reading